Burnishing coloured pencil gives a polished, smooth finish to your artwork, by moving the wax that you have put down on the paper.

-Hot Pressed watercolour paper, two Faber Castell Polychromos and two Derwent Artist pencils were used for this burnishing coloured pencil test.
+I used Hot Pressed watercolour paper, two Faber Castell Polychromos and two Derwent Artist pencils for this burnishing coloured pencil test.

 The green bars show the Derwent Burnisher (top) and Lyra Splender (bottom) used underneath the Faber Castell coloured pencils as a resist.
-The hard points apply transparent wax and at the same time indent the soft paper surface allowing the words below to show.
+The hard points apply transparent wax and indent the soft paper surface, allowing the words below to show.

 The second row of squares used Derwent Artist pencils.
 Again the Derwent Burnisher on the right side of the left group, and the Lyra on the right side of the right group.

-I tried to use the same pressure with the coloured pencils and the tools in the above tests.
+I tried to use the same pressure as the coloured pencils and the tools in the above tests.

 The Full Blender from Caran d'Ache is a solid stick of high quality transparent wax - 100% solid material and 100% usable.

-It is capable of being sharpened and works well with all the Caran d'Ache coloured pencil products as well as other oil based and wax based brands.
+It can be sharpened and works well with all the Caran d'Ache coloured pencil products and other oil based and wax based brands.

-The wax is a soft one - I am told it is the same as the wax used in the core of the Luminance pencils, so it will naturally be expected to work well with Luminance colours.
+The wax is soft - I am told it is the same as the wax used in the core of the Luminance pencils, so we will naturally expect it to work well with Luminance colours.